akp28/burger/README.md

 Technologies Used:

-The following MVC model .Below technologies and tools were used
+Used `MVC framework` .Below technologies and tools were used

 - JavaScript
 - node.js: